 The site visit was an important step in planning and executing the verification.
 During the course of the office and selected plant tours, ICF interviewed key site operations personnel regarding power and fossil fuel generation plants operations and environmental data management at Entergy.

-Key Entergy staff interviewed at Pine Bluff SOC and Little Rock TOC included:
+Key Entergy staff interviewed at The Woodlands and New Orleans offices included: